somedatapacket/docs.humio.com/content/appendix/instance-sizing.md

 - Search speed is 1-1.5GB per vCPU/hyperthread (for data in RAM or on fast disks).
 - Compression ratio * RAM is how much data can be kept in memory (Using OS-level file system cache).
 - Fast SSDs can achieve as good search speeds as when data is in RAM.
+- For better performance, the disk subsystem should be able to read data at at least 150MB/s/core when not cached.

 ### Example
 - Assume data compresses 9x (test your setup and see, better compression means better performance).
 - You need to be able to hold 48hrs of compressed data in 80% of you RAM.
+(But only if your disks cannot keep up)
 - You want enough hyper threads/vCPUs (each giving you 1GB/s search) to be able to search 24hrs of data in less than 10 seconds.
 - You need disk space to hold your compressed data.
 Never fill your disk more than 80%.